mvstgmbh/ts-unions/README.md

 ## Features

+- The library is tree-shakable
-- All the values are immutable, meaning that operations like `map` and `andThen` return new instances instead of modifying the original value.
+- All the values are immutable and that operations like `map` and `andThen` never modify the original value.
-- The library is designed to be tree-shakable
-- All the values are serializable, meaning that you can easily convert them to JSON and back.
+- All the values are serializable (e.g.: you can easily store them in local storage or send them over the network).
-- All the functions in the libray are curries, which means they can be parially applied.
+- All the functions in the libray are curried, so you can partially apply them and create reusable functions.

 ## Currying and Composition

 This makes it easy to create reusable functions and compose them together.
 The library also provides `compose` and `pipe` utilities to help with function composition, although you might already have access to similar functions if you're using any functional programming library.

 ### Currying Examples